Wyatt Morgan

 The companion Adamson et al. (2016) study anticipated this problem and mitigated it through arrayed cloning: each sgRNA–GBC pair was individually cloned and verified by Sanger sequencing before pooling, creating a known dictionary that allowed computational identification of recombinant proviruses20.
 This preserved sgRNA–GBC fidelity but was laborious and not scalable to genome-wide libraries.
 Their subsequent 2018 preprint provided detailed best practices and discussed three mitigation strategies: arrayed library preparation, carrier plasmid dilution, and the CROP-seq architecture.

-The most systematic recent measurement comes from the Blainey/Russell CROPseq-multi study, which assayed recombination across eight plasmid libraries and four cell lines12.
+The most systematic recent measurement comes from the Blainey lab's CROPseq-multi study (Walton et al., 2025), which assayed recombination across eight plasmid libraries and four cell lines12.
 They observed 9–17% total recombination (plasmid + lentiviral), with a mean of 12% attributable to lentiviral integration.
-Recombination frequency scaled approximately linearly with inter-element distance, consistent with the ~1 crossover/kb rule established in the virology literature.
+Recombination frequency scaled approximately linearly with inter-element distance, consistent in magnitude with the ~1 crossover/kb heuristic from the virology literature, though the measured per-kb rate varied across constructs and contexts rather than landing on a single universal value.

 Intra-molecular Recombination: The Multi-Guide Problem